qwerty-arun/Lets_learn/README.md

+# 14/01/24
+- Learn about applications of op-amp, every possible circuit, understand it deeply.</br>
+- Learn basic electronics.
+Learn how to debug circuit connections.
+Don't be scared to try!
+What happens if we remove one component?
+How to measure accurate voltages in the circuit?
+How to read data sheets of every components?
+[Click here](https://www.youtube.com/@LearnElectronicsRepair) to watch videos based on these topics.</br>
+- LIBSOX: `play --h`, `play --h | grep <effect_name>`, `play --help` are some commands with which we learn about various effects.</br>
+- Create line numbers in the libsox programs to traverse better.</br>
+- Every command can be converter into a program.
+Try that.
+For example, the effect `remix` can be converted to a program written by you.</br>
+- In every libsox program, do a `NULL` pointer checking always before using it. </br>
+- Keep in mind the time and space complexity of each and every program, it matters. </br>
+- Research about no. of channels in an audio file.</br>
+- Learn about spatial audio.</br>
+- Try to visualize 3 files on `sonic visualizer` simultaneously and also try to run the waves in real time.</br>
 # 10/12/23
 - `sox --help` to find out more about libsox.</br>
 - [Click here](https://fossies.org/dox/sox-14.4.2/index.html) to view source code of libsox functions.
 Using this as a reference, you can build your own tool.</br>